 Operational managers control more than 70% of organisational resources (people, money, materials and buildings) used in the production of goods or in providing services.
 Successful operations managers also need knowledge of marketing, human resource management and finance.

-Operations and Supply Chain Management is beneficial for students who study disciplines such as Marketing, Human Resource Management, Finance and Engineering.
-The flexibility of the Bachelor of Commerce makes double majors, as well as minors and double degrees possible.
+- OSCM is beneficial for students who study disciplines such as Marketing, Human Resource Management, Finance, Information Systems, and Engineering.
+The flexibility of the Bachelor of Commerce makes double majors, as well as double degrees, possible.
 By adding OSCM to your studies, you can broaden your education and enhance the prospect of progress in your chosen career.

 For the study of OSCM, proficiency in statistics and modelling up to Year 13 is desirable.

 Students also do well if they have an interest in solving problems and good communication skills.

 To major in OSCM within the Bachelor of Commerce, the following 100-level courses are required:

 - ECON 104 Introduction to Microeconomics or ECON 105 Introduction to Macroeconomics or ECON 199 (a STAR course for secondary school students)

 - MGMT 100 Fundamentals of Management

 - MGMT 170 Managerial Decision Making

 - Plus 30 points from 100-level Commerce or any other UC courses